smotra-monitoring/talos/README.md

 # Initiall bootstrap of the talos cluster

-Start running scripts in order from `./scripts/` folder
+1. Start running scripts in order from `./scripts/` folder
+2. Apply `cilium-manifests`